vijishmadhavan/SkinDeep/README.md

 - Manual selection and masking of tattoos is required, as there is no auto segmentation.

 - The free version of Colab may not support high resolution images, which can limit the quality of the final result.

+- If the body has no skin visibility tattoo removal would fail.